19hours/sg-statutes/Acts/Insurance Act.md

 (i) a resolution has been passed after 1st January 1987 in accordance with the provisions of the Companies Act (Cap.
 50) for the voluntary winding up of the insurer, otherwise than merely for the purpose of reconstruction of the insurer or of amalgamation with another insurer;

-(ii) without any such resolution having being passed beforehand, an order has been made after that date for the winding up of the insurer by the High Court under the Companies Act on a petition presented after that date; or
+(ii) without any such resolution having being passed beforehand, an order has been made after that date for the winding up of the insurer by the High Court under the Companies Act on an application made after that date; or

 (iii) an order has been made after that date for the winding up of the insurer by the Registrar of Co-operative Societies under section 83 of the Co-operative Societies Act (Cap.
 62);